team-shell/Security-Notes/Auth/client-cert-auth.md

 # Client Cert Authentication
 ## Overview
+Client certificates as the name indicates are used to identify a client or a user.
+They are meant for authenticating the client to the server.
+In case of a client certificate the value of this field would be set to a users name.

+A client digital certificate or client certificate is basically a file, usually protected with a password and loaded unto a client application (usually as PKCS12 files with the .p12 or .pfx extension).

 Client certificate authentication (if ever applied) is carried out as part of the SSL or TLS handshake, an important process that takes place before the actual data is transmitted in a SSL or TLS session.
-Here's a simplified illustration that includes that part in the process.

 ## SSL/TLS Handshake
 ![alt text](./assets/ssl_tls_handshake.png)